Who are Ofsted?

 Judgements made by Inspectors

-The common inspection framework ensures that a coherent set of judgements are made across the different education, skills and early years settings.
+The education inspection framework ensures that a coherent set of judgements are made across the different education, skills and early years settings.
 The methods adopted by inspectors to gather evidence and the main criteria used by inspectors to make judgements are set out in the different remit handbooks.

 The grading scale used for Inspector Judgements